Jump to:

 Patho-anatomy/physiology

 The SI joint is a unique diarthrodial joint and is the largest axial joint in the body.
-The joint is relatively immobile and functions to transfer weight from the lower extremities to the axial skeleton.1 The anterior third, the interface of the sacrum and the ilium, is a true synovial joint while the posterior two-thirds is composed of ligamentous connections.
-The connections become increasingly complex moving posteriorly along the joint and becoming a syndesmosis of the sacroiliac ligament, gluteus medius/minimus, and the piriformis muscle.
-The posterior elements function to limit motion in all planes.
+The joint is relatively immobile and functions to transfer weight from the lower extremities to the axial skeleton.2 The anterior third, the interface of the sacrum and the ilium, is a true synovial joint while the posterior two-thirds is composed of fibrocartilage and ligamentous connections.
+The connections become increasingly complex moving posteriorly along the joint, becoming a syndesmosis of the sacroiliac ligament, gluteus medius/minimus, and the piriformis muscle.
+The posterior elements function to limit motion in all three planes.
 The innervation of the joint remains controversial with multiple contradicting studies.
-These include strictly dorsal rami innervation, ventral rami involvement, nearby dorsal root ganglia innervation, spinal nerve involvement, etc. Overall, research opinion suggests that innervation arises from an area between L2 and S3.2,7,11,12,13,
+These include strictly dorsal rami innervation, ventral rami involvement, nearby dorsal root ganglia innervation, spinal nerve involvement, etc. Overall, research opinion suggests that innervation arises from an area between L2 and S3, with the lateral branches of L4-S3 dorsal rami supplying the posterior SI joint (some studies saying contribution of L3-S4), and L2-S2 supplying the anterior SI joint.
+9,10

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)